Home » Blog » Mac OS X » How to Outlook Search Not Finding all Emails?

 • Go to File>Options.

-• Under the User Interface Option, ensure the “Optimize for best appearance” is selected.
+• Under the User Interface Option, ensure the “Optimise for best appearance” is selected.

 • Go to Search from the left panel and select the Indexing Options… button.